Ranking every winger signed by Man Utd since Cristiano Ronaldo in 2003

 James became Ole Gunnar Solskjaer’s first signing at Old Trafford in 2019, joining from Championship side Swansea City in a £15million deal.

-The Wales international enjoyed a brilliant start to his United career, scoring three goals in his first four Premier League appearances.
+The Wales international enjoyed a brilliant start to his United career, scoring three goals in his first four Premier League appearances, before things then went downhill quite severely.

-The Armenian edges out Di María by virtue of helping United to a trophy with his goal in the 2017 Europa League final.
+The Armenian edges out some not-so-stiff competition by virtue of helping United to a trophy with his goal in the 2017 Europa League final.

 Mkhi carried that form into the opening game of the following season and then… very quickly stopped.